Related Articles

 Roth vs Traditional IRAs: Which Is Right for You?

 Both Roth and traditional IRAs may help you save for retirement, but they have a few differences.When it comes to saving for retirement, you may assume the only option you have is opening a 401(k) through your employer.
-Luckily, this isn’t the case.
+While that may be a good option, it’s not the only one.
 Another option for retirement planning is an individual retirement account (IRA).
-You may open an IRA at any time to start or further maximize your retirement savings and help you plan for your future.
+You may open an IRA at any time to help you maximize your retirement savings and plan for your future.
 There are two main types of IRAs: Roth and traditional.
-Let’s look at the differences between the types and how each impacts your retirement savings.This information is not tax or investment advice.
+Let’s look at the differences between the two and how each could impact your retirement savings.This information is not tax or investment advice.
 You should consult with a tax advisor and/or a qualified investment professional for advice specific to your particular circumstances.

 Key Takeaways